-The Company's liquidity and capital resources were not materially impacted by the COVID-19 pandemic and related volatility and slowdown in the global financial markets during the first quarter of 2020.
-For further discussion regarding the potential future impacts of the COVID-19 pandemic and related economic conditions on the Company's liquidity and capital resources, see "Current Outlook" and "Part II, Item 1A, Risk Factors."
+The Company's liquidity and capital resources were not materially impacted by the COVID-19 pandemic and related volatility and slowdown in the global financial markets during the nine months ended September 30, 2020.
+For further discussion regarding the potential future impacts of the COVID-19 pandemic and related economic conditions on the Company's liquidity and capital resources, see "Current Outlook" and "Part II.
+Item 1A.
+Risk Factors."